laurencable10/Feature-Engineering/README.md

 ### Exploratory Data Analysis
 - Leveraging the .describe( ) method to produce notable findings and do necessary data clean-up/datatype conversion
 - Subsetting DataFrame to include only those rulers who are not currently heads of state
-- Converting target data to expressing length of reign in terms of years
+- Converting target data to express length of reign in terms of years

 ### Investigating Potential Relationships
 - Whether being royal has a significant effect on the length of one's reign